 All languages are important.
 Therefore, always choose the language as per your career goal or interest, rather going with the most popular and obvious one’s.
 You will never regret learning a foreign language.

 There are many who learn a language for the sake of learning it.
-In the case, they search for easiest foreign language to learn.
+In that case, they search for easiest foreign language to learn.
 This is one of the main reason why most people fail to learn a language.
 Language learning takes time.
 I’m not talking about weeks or months but several years.
+You can read — Time required to learn a language and Language learning Methods

 Choosing the right foreign language is very important.
 It would be very difficult to change the language midway.
 Read, Think, Observe and decide which foreign language to learn.